Three ways to do a two-way ANOVA with Python

 p_axb = stats.f.sf(f_axb, df_axb, df_w)Code language: Python (python)

-The results are, right now, stored in a lot of variables.
-To obtain a more readable result we can create a DataFrame that will contain our ANOVA table.
+The results are currently stored in many variables.
+To obtain a more readable result, we can create a DataFrame that will contain our ANOVA table.

 results = {'sum_sq':[ssq_a, ssq_b, ssq_axb, ssq_w],